 As students develop their essays, invite them to reflect on the process and evaluate their solutions (this process will help prepare them for the judges’ questions).
 Point out interesting ideas, creative thinking, and effective teamwork.
 Here are some questions to help guide discussion.

-- What research has been helpful in understanding stormwater issues and designing your solution?
+• What research has been helpful in understanding agricultural issues and designing your solution?

 Research Essay Rubric—Have students review the essay rubric.

 - Place the word count at the end of the essay.
-The word count does not include the title, the organization or team name, or the reference list, but does include captions of graphics and illustrations.
-A maximum of 4 graphics/illustrations are allowed.
+The word count does not include the title and reference list, but does include captions of graphics and illustrations.
+A maximum of four graphics/illustrations are allowed.

-- Use a variety of sources of information for research, such as interviews with experts, reference books, newspaper and magazine articles, and websites (Wikipedia is not accepted).
+- Use a variety of sources of information for research, such as interviews with experts, reference books, newspaper and magazine articles, and Web sites (Wikipedia is not accepted).
 Be sure to attach a list of at least three sources and use the Modern Language Association (MLA) format.
-Find a MLA reference template in Resources.
+Go to www.futurecity.org to download a MLA reference template.

-- Make a copy of the Essay Form, Research Essay, and Reference List to keep with your records.
+- Make a copy of the Research Essay and Reference List to keep with your records.

 Find your region for submission details and deadlines!